 Instructions

-- In another small bowl, mix tamarind paste and 2 tablespoon hot boiling water.
+- In a small bowl, mix tamarind paste and 2 tablespoon hot boiling water.
 Mash the paste up until it becomes a thick liquid.
-Remove and discard the pulp reserving the paste you created.
-Set aside.
+Remove and discard the pulp by running it through a fine sieve reserving the concentrate you created.

-- In a hot wok or large pan on low-medium heat, add only 2 tablespoon of oil.
+- To make the crispy shallots: In a large pan on low-medium heat, add only 2 tablespoon of vegetable oil.
 Heat oil and then toss in one sliced shallot.
 Fry until they become browned and crispy on both sides.
 Remove with a slotted spoon and transfer to a small bowl leaving the remaining oil in the pan.

 - Raise heat to medium high heat and add in the remaining shallot, spam and garlic.
 Stir fry for about 3 minutes until spam is slightly browned.